 Note: I do not want to treat this site as a repository of miscellaneous macros, but having worked very hard to write this font-finding macro in 1990, I thought it might still be of some use, and have therefore posted it.
 The section of the code that modifies the macro itself is based entirely on pioneering work by Gordon McComb.

 Note: A corrected and internationalized version of this macro was provided by Niek Campagne and posted on 10 June 2006.
-A font-replacing macro that works in both left-to-right and right-to-left documents (Arabic and Hebrew) may be found elsewhere on this site.
+Font-replacing macros that work in both left-to-right and right-to-left documents (Arabic and Hebrew) may be found elsewhere on this site (see item (d) below)

 Note: If you use Hebrew or Arabic WPDOS, you may need to use Shift-F1, Colors/Fonts/Attributes, and temporarily switch away from 512-character mode to "Normal Font Only" before running this macro.